darrenjw/fp-ssc-course/Scala/docs/ScalaHO.md

 Exit the console (Ctrl-D), and type `sbt run` to build and run the application assocaited with the project.
 We will study this application later.

 Note that `sbt` is really designed to be run interactively.
 So, just typing `sbt` will lead to an `sbt` prompt (which is different from a Scala REPL prompt).
-Then, typing `console` from the `sbt` prompt will give a Scala REPL, `compile` will compile the project, `run` will compile and run the project, etc. Also note that `sbt` can "watch" the project directory for file changes.
+Then, typing `console` from the `sbt` prompt will give a Scala REPL, `compile` will compile the project, `run` will compile and run the project, `test` will run any test suites, etc. Also note that `sbt` can "watch" the project directory for file changes.
 Use a `~` as a prefix to watch for changes. eg. typing `~compile` will watch for file changes and recompile the application (incrementally) whenever a file is saved.

 ### Creating a new project